Search This Blog

 A prime example of an abusive practice is large corporations signing teaming agreements during proposal efforts and then not awarding subcontracts to the small enterprise as agreed, keeping the majority of work for themselves.

-Agencies take forever these days to put in place actual prime contracts after source selections and award to a small business.
+Agencies can take extended periods to put in place actual prime contracts after source selections and award to a small business.
 They do not realize that a small enterprise does not have deep pockets and must have cash flow to sustain a new program with new employees.

 Funding levels on IDIQ and Omnibus programs are insufficiently committed and the small enterprise is not adequately informed about limitation of funds and funding exposure.